Clases de Ingles (English Language Classes)

-We are looking for volunteers to serve primarily as teachers, tutors and persons of hospitality one night per week (Tuesday, Wednesday, or Thursday) in the Fall semester of the ESL Program, which will run from September 12 to December 14.
+We are looking for volunteers to serve primarily as teachers, tutors and persons of hospitality one night per week (Tuesday, Wednesday, or Thursday) in the Spring semester of the ESL Program, which will run from February 6 to May 10.
 Please see above for more details.
 While volunteers are not required to have formal training in teaching English as a second language, we expect their native language to be English.
 If you are not comfortable teaching a class on your own, we can pair you with a more experienced teacher.
-If you are interested in volunteering, please contact firstname.lastname@example.org.
+If you are interested in volunteering, please contact email@example.com.

 Programa de Inglés como Segundo Idioma

 El Programa de Inglés como Segundo Idioma (ESL, por sus siglas en inglés) es un programa de voluntariado que proporciona enseñanza del idioma inglés para adultos (de 18 años de edad en adelante) durante tres semestres al año: Otoño, Primavera y Verano.
 Las clases de inglés se imparten desde el Nivel 1 (principiante) hasta el Nivel 5 (avanzado) en el St. Matthew’s Education Center (Centro de Educación de San Mateo), que está ubicado en 1726 N Street, NW.